artist27/Multithreading/README.md

-"# Finding Prime Number use Multithreading"
+# Finding Prime Number use Multithreading